Subledger Locking: Close on Your Terms

 2. Enforce: Once a subledger is locked, the system enforces it.
 JEs, invoices, bills, and credit memos are all blocked from posting to a locked subledger.
 There's no manual policing required thanks to the in-built guardrails.

-3. Close: Once the last subledger across all subsidiaries is locked, the books close automatically.
-Locking a parent subsidiary cascades to its children, so your multi-entity hierarchy is respected from the start.
+3. Close: Once the last subledger across all subsidiaries is locked, the books close with one motion.

 What Makes This Different